Dr. Tim Sceggel (2016-Present)

 Longtime head men's soccer coach Dr. Brian Crossman also served as Covenant's director of athletics for 15 years from 1989-2004.

 As a head coach, Crossman assembled some of the best Covenant men's soccer teams in program history.
-Crossman coached the Scots for 21 season and totaled 286 career wins, while eclipsing over 300 wins for his entire college coaching career.
+Crossman coached the Scots for 21 seasons and totaled 286 career wins, while eclipsing over 300 wins for his entire college coaching career.
 Crossman guided the Scots to NAIA national tournaments in 1986 and 2002.
 He was inducted into the NAIA Hall of Fame in 2011.

 As the director of athletics, Crossman oversaw a department that saw success in the NAIA.
 During Crossman's tenure, Covenant made NAIA national tournaments in men's soccer and women's basketball, while also having cross country individuals compete at the national meet.